jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-05.md

-CHAPTER V
-THE RATE OF INCREASE OF TOTAL OUTPUT
+## CHAPTER 5: THE RATE OF INCREASE OF TOTAL OUTPUT

-T HE atmosphere of hostility to capitalism which we shall have to explain presently makes it much more difficult than it otherwise would be to form a rational opinion about its economic and cultural performance.
+The atmosphere of hostility to capitalism which we shall have to explain presently makes it much more difficult than it otherwise would be to form a rational opinion about its economic and cultural performance.
 The public mind has by now so thoroughly grown out of humor with it as to